 - Acne: Acne-prone is very easy to identify.
 The skin is oily, with clogged pores.
-The pores become infected from bacteria creating a red, inflamed cyst.
+The pores become infected with bacteria, creating a red, inflamed cyst.
 There are different types of acne including cystic, milia and blackheads.
 Each results from an infected pore.

 - Dry: Many people have a dry skin type.
 Dry skin does not retain enough moisture, which causes wrinkles and fine lines to develop more easily.
 A lack of oil makes the skin flaky and fragile and reduces its ability to act as a protective barrier.
 As a result, the skin is much more susceptible to the effects of external elements such as pollution, UV radiation and extreme weather.
 Small pores are another characteristic of this skin type.

 Carrier Oils Best Suited for Your Skin Type

 Now that you are aware of your skin type, let's talk about the carrier oils that work well for you.

 - Normal: apricot kernel oil, jojoba, grapeseed oil, sunflower oil, sweet almond oil.

 - Sensitive: sunflower oil, jojoba oil, sweet almond oil, apricot kernel oil, rosehip seed oil, avocado oil, argan oil, grapeseed oil, evening primrose, tamanu oil.